fanat503/text-span-jepa/README.md

 novel mechanisms (16)

-each mechanism addresses a specific failure mode of standard JEPA, which I hope will help to large JEPA models
+each mechanism addresses a specific failure mode of standard JEPA, which will be tested on different sizes of models